 A Midsummer Night’s Dream

 With the possible exception of The Tempest, moreover, probably no other Shakespeare play lends itself so handily to cinematic spectacle.
-From the earliest attempts at it, there has been a tendency to mine the rich fantastical center of the story to create visual extravaganzas at the limits of available technology and imagination.
-While arguably this is not essential to the experience of the play as a whole, at the same time it is not at all alien to the mad wonderland we’re invited to visit here, and if it’s not completely undisciplined, it can be quite wonderful.
+From the earliest attempts at it, there has been a tendency to mine the rich fantastical center of the story to create visual extravaganzas at the limits of available film technology.
+While arguably this is not essential to the experience of the play as a whole, at the same time it is not at all alien to the mad wonderland we’re invited to visit here, and if it’s not completely undisciplined, it can be quite exhilarating.